-- Understanding the individual's needs to tailor effective outcomes for each person.
+- Understanding the individuals needs to tailor the delivery and see effective outcomes for each person

-- Empowering young people to make their own life-changing choices through challenging their thought patterns and teaching them new ways of thinking.
+- Empowering young people to make their own life-changing choices through challenging their thinking and teaching clients new mind-sets

-If you are interested in referring a young person to our services please complete the client referral form below and we will be in contact.
+If you are interested in referring a young person to our services please complete the client referral form at the link below and we will be in contact.

 We believe every person has the potential to live life wide open when they have a sense of belonging and believe in their true value!
 Getting on Youth Encounter's Arotika ki te Kaupapa track (click here to learn more about this).
 Encounter therapy offers an exciting and exhilarating journey that is twofold – to see their potential unleashed through the activity and in life as they get on track.